Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/Core1588/core1588-driver-user-guide.md

 <div id="Functions$core1588_trigger_get_from_buffer$description" data-type="text">

-core1588_trigger_get_from_buffer() pops the oldest trigger timestamping information from the trigger information ring buffer.
+core1588_trigger_get_from_buffer() retrieves the oldest trigger timestamping information from the trigger information ring buffer, and also removes it from the buffer.
 The function will copy the message contents to the address of the pointer provided by the trigger_ts parameter.
 The API will retrieve messages on a FIFO basis and handle the management of ring indices.

 </div>